moldham74/AussieCAS/index.md

 Within the CSS framework various computational and modelling tools have, and continue to be developed to understand and/or make predictions regarding social science issues.
 Examples of the techniques employed are: agent-based modelling, social network analysis, machine learning, content analysis and geographic information systems.
 It is by combining formalized theories and empirical research that has allowed researchers to study and further develop their understanding of social complexity, via methods not available elsewhere.

-I have provided the following video from the [2nd Annual International Conference on Computational Social Science](http://www.kellogg.northwestern.edu/news-events/conference/ic2s2/2016.aspx), hosted by the Kellogg School of Management, Northwestern University, to help explain what CSS is and is not.
+I have provided the following video from the <a href="(http://www.kellogg.northwestern.edu/news-events/conference/ic2s2/2016.aspx" target="blank">2nd Annual International Conference on Computational Social Science</a>, hosted by the Kellogg School of Management, Northwestern University, to help explain what CSS is and is not.
 In the video, several speakers discuss the definition of CSS, with an important point being made by the first presenter, Duncan Watts, when he mentions that initially CSS revolved around simulations but it is now growing into a much larger and diverse field.

 <iframe width="650" height="365" src="https://www.youtube.com/embed/kyZkptxlSA8" frameborder="0" gesture="media" allowfullscreen></iframe>